FilecoinFoundationWeb/filecoin-foundation/apps/filecoin-site/content/blog/posts/en/retrieval-markets-rollup-h1-2022.md

 - An L1 cache paying an L2 cache,
 - Potentially web3 browser retrievals (but this will require a paradigm shift from our current browser usage).

-This pay-directly approach also has some advantages over retrievals subsidised by a third party.
+This pay-directly approach also has some advantages over retrievals subsidized by a third party.
 Firstly, each retrieval is a local exchange between two entities: an RC and an RP.
 This means, by the end of the exchange, both parties have received what they want and there is no need for further arbitration or bookkeeping.
 Secondly, the financial cost of the transaction to the RC prevents grieving, Sybil or DDOS attacks from the RC towards the RP.

 #### The client doesn’t pay directly for retrievals